JoinColony/colonyJS/packages/events/README.md

 # `@colony/events`

 This package contains pre-compiled Colony event contract bindings.
 These bindings contain types and ABIs for all events for all contracts across all versions in the Colony Network.
-You could use them in conjunction with the [EventManger from Colony SDK](https://docs.colony.io/colonysdk/api/classes/ColonyEventManager):
+You could use them in conjunction with the [EventManager from Colony SDK](https://docs.colony.io/colonysdk/api/classes/ColonyEventManager):

 ```ts
 import { providers } from 'ethers';